ltatnell/EMSC4033-project-Lucas/README.md

 A number of other functions are provided, which are used to code these three functions.
 Using these functions, one can decide quantitatively hoe many lambda coefficients should be used to analyse data with.

+# References

+Sambridge, M., Bodin, T., Gallagher, K., and Tkalcic, H., 2013, Transdimensional inference in the geosciences: Philos Trans A Math Phys Eng Sci, v.
+371, no. 1984, p.
+20110547.